 Few choral societies have their own orchestra, so we are indeed fortunate that around 20 instrumentalists are currently members of our Society.
 All orchestral players are expected to have reached a minimum standard of Grade 8 or its equivalent and many of our players are semi-professional, often performing with other orchestras or in smaller ensembles.
 Nevertheless, depending on the size of orchestra needed for a specific choral works, we frequently hire additional players to cover all sections and fill the gaps where necessary.

-Occasionally, our orchestra puts on concerts independently of the choir and – inspired by our current leader, Jeanne Mann and former conductor Terry Edwards – they participate in occasional Sunday Workshops in which they are joined by other musicians from the area to play their way through a series of symphonies by the greatest classical composers.
+Occasionally, our orchestra puts on concerts independently of the choir and – inspired by our current leader, Jeanne Mann and our former conductor, the late Terry Edwards – they participate in occasional Sunday Workshops in which they are joined by other musicians from the area to play their way through a series of symphonies by the greatest classical composers.
 So far, they have completed a Haydn cycle and with our current musical director Michael Cayton, a Beethoven cycle and several of the nine symphonies by Schubert.
-For details of the next orchestral workshop, please click Here.

-If you would like to know more about joining our orchestra, please contact Keith Champion email@example.com
+If you would like to know more about joining our orchestra, please contact our orchestral representative at firstname.lastname@example.org

 David Pyatt – Patron

 Locally born French horn player, David was only fourteen when he won the prestigious BBC Young Musician of the Year competition in 1988 – at the time, the youngest competitor to take the title.
 Then a pupil at Watford Boys’ Grammar School, David first read History at Selwyn College, Cambridge before forging an international career as a musician starting as principal horn player with the London Symphony Orchestra, then with the London Philharmonic —more—